flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 To launch an emulator, select a device and press _Launch_.
 You can also use the [`flutter-tizen emulators`](commands.md#emulators) command to launch an emulator without _Emulator Manager_.

-Note: If you are using Windows on an AMD-based system, you cannot launch Tizen emulators because _Emulator Manager_ depends on _Intel HAXM_.
-For more information on HW virtualization, see [Tizen Docs: Increasing the Application Execution Speed](https://docs.tizen.org/application/tizen-studio/common-tools/emulator/#increasing-the-application-execution-speed).
+Note: Launching a Tizen emulator requires HW virtualization (Intel VT-x/AMD-V) support.
+For more information, see [Tizen Docs: Increasing the Application Execution Speed](https://docs.tizen.org/application/tizen-studio/common-tools/emulator/#increasing-the-application-execution-speed).

-## Create a Tizen certificate
+## Create a certificate profile

-To install your app on Tizen devices or publish on _TV App Store_, you need to sign the app with a valid certificate.
-Use _Certificate Manager_ (GUI), or the [`tizen certificate/security-profiles`](https://docs.tizen.org/application/tizen-studio/common-tools/command-line-interface) command (CLI) to create a Tizen or Samsung certificate.
+To install your app on a Tizen device or publish it to the TV App Store, you need to sign the app with a valid certificate.
+Use _Certificate Manager_ (GUI), or the [`tizen certificate/security-profiles`](https://docs.tizen.org/application/tizen-studio/common-tools/command-line-interface) command (CLI) to create a certificate profile.

+Choose _Samsung_ instead of _Tizen_ as the profile type if you're not sure.

 ![Certificate types](images/certificate-types.png)

-Choose Tizen certificate if you only want to test your app on emulators.
-Otherwise, choose Samsung certificate and specify DUIDs of your devices when creating a distributor certificate.
+You should specify the DUID of your device (including emulator) when creating a distributor certificate.
+The DUID will automatically appear in the list if the device is connected to the PC.

 ![Specify DUIDs](images/certificate-enter-duid.png)